tensorcircuit/.github/profile/README.md

 Due to increasing interest from industry, startups, investment organizations, and research institutions, external collaborations, consulting, and advisory support are managed through a structured engagement process.

-Depending on the scope and objectives, collaborations may take the form of academic exchanges, technical consultations, project support, or long-term advisory engagements in the following areas:
+Depending on the scope and objectives, collaborations may take the form of academic exchanges, technical consultations, project support, or long-term advisory engagements.

-* **Quantum Computing & Software**: Quantum and quantum-inspired algorithms, quantum AI, NISQ devices, quantum noise, simulation, error mitigation, and design/deployment of scientific software.
-* **HPC, GPU & Scientific Computing**: Vectorized parallel computing, GPU optimization, large-scale simulation, distributed training, automatic differentiation, and compiler integration.
-* **AI for Science**: Interplay between machine learning and quantum physics, chemistry, or engineering.

 👉 For detailed engagement options and contact information, please refer to the [Collaboration & Advisory Guidelines](https://sxzgroup.github.io/advisory/) or check the [Technical Support FAQ](https://tensorcircuit-ng.readthedocs.io/en/latest/faq.html#how-can-commercial-partners-or-enterprises-obtain-custom-support-or-technical-consulting).